Save Darfur Coalition: Divest for Darfur

-In order to exert financial pressure on the government of Sudan to change its policies and bring peace to its people, Save Darfur launched a divestment campaign, Divest for Darfur.
-The campaign was similar to Genocide Intervention Network’s divestment project, The Sudan Divestment Task Force.
+In order to exert financial pressure on the government of Sudan to change its policies, Save Darfur launched a divestment campaign, Divest for Darfur.
+The campaign was similar to Genocide Intervention Network's divestment project, The Sudan Divestment Task Force.

 Divest for Darfur focused on using print and broadcast advertisements to target the "highest offending" companies that conducted business in Sudan, such as Fidelity Investments and Berkshire-Hathaway.
-Both companies heavily invested in PetroChina, whose revenue supported the Sudanese military and allowed them to continue committing crimes against humanity.
+Both companies heavily invested in PetroChina, whose revenue supported the Sudanese military.

-Divest for Darfur’s broadcast advertisements aired on CNN and were featured in such publications as The Hill, Roll Call and the Washington Times.
-Besides creating general ads encouraging companies to divest in Sudan, the Save Darfur Coalition also directly called on the United States Senate to pass the best version of the Sudan Accountability and Divestment Act as possible.
+Divest for Darfur's broadcast advertisements aired on CNN and were featured in such publications as The Hill, Roll Call, and the Washington Times.
+Besides creating general ads encouraging companies to divest in Sudan, the Save Darfur Coalition also directly called on the United States Senate to pass the Sudan Accountability and Divestment Act.

 Save Darfur: Rally to Stop Genocide

 On April 30, 2006, the Save Darfur Coalition organized the "Save Darfur: Rally to Stop Genocide" to occur on the National Mall in Washington, D.C., and encouraged other national communities to hold rallies of their own.
-Over 50,000 people gathered among prominent speakers, such as Barack Obama, Elie Wiesel, Nancy Pelosi, George Clooney, Paul Rusesabagina, and Brian Steidle, to demand withdrawal of any objection to a UN peacekeeping force, better humanitarian access to refugees, adhesion to existing treaties and ceasefire agreements and a commitment to a lasting peace agreement in the Abuja peace talks.
+Over 50,000 people gathered among prominent speakers, including Barack Obama, Elie Wiesel, Nancy Pelosi, George Clooney, Paul Rusesabagina, and Brian Steidle, to demand the withdrawal of any objection to a UN peacekeeping force, better humanitarian access to refugees, adhesion to existing treaties and ceasefire agreements and a commitment to a lasting peace agreement in the Abuja peace talks.

 Tour for Darfur – Eyewitness to Genocide

-Brian Steidle, former Marine Captain and observer to the African Union peacekeeping forces stationed in the Darfur region, toured the United States in 2006 to be the voice for the voiceless in Darfur.
-Through words and pictures, he expressed the importance of addressing the security and humanitarian needs in Darfur and guided Americans how to become involved.
+Brian Steidle, former Marine Captain and observer to the African Union peacekeeping forces stationed in the Darfur region, toured the United States in 2006.
+The aim was to raise awareness of the humanitarian crisis in Darfur, as well as the actionable steps Americans could take to aid in the cause.
 The tour covered 21,000 miles and 20 different locations.
 It continued to promote the messages of other campaigns of the Save Darfur Coalition, such as the Million Voices for Darfur and the Save Darfur: Rally to Stop Genocide.

 1-800-GENOCIDE

 1-800-GENOCIDE was a toll-free number that allowed individuals to voice their concerns about genocides and mass atrocities to their elected public officials.
-To date, over 25,000 calls have been made.

 DarfurScores.org

-DarfurScores.org was a unique scorecard grading system that allowed individuals to learn how the United States Congress and their respective representatives have, or haven't, addressed problems in Darfur.
-DarfurScores.org made affairs in Darfur more transparent and was the model for scorecards for several other countries.
-Concerned constituents, by learning their representatives’ stance on genocidal issues, were not only able to place more direct pressure on governmental officials to inspire change, but societal members were also able to hold policy-makers accountable for their actions.
+DarfurScores.org was a legislative scorecard system that graded the United States Congress and its representatives based on their acknowledgment of the issues in Darfur.
+The platform aimed to make legislative action on Darfur more transparent.

-Endorsers/partners
+The initiative’s goal was to hold representatives accountable and to inform constituents, thereby applying pressure on government officials to instigate policy change.